 Tony Conigliaro, London’s cocktail supremo, well known for his molecular mixology, an author and the man behind untitled, and a few other places in London, was sitting on one side of the concrete table – a real statement piece in a room the size of an average retail store in Dalston.
 Meanwhile an uber-stylish Parisian woman, with a sexy French accent and high heels not suitable for my train journey that evening, was being shown round.

 Cocktails to start

-First, I went for Untitled’s latest addition to their cocktail list, Coral Fizz, launched on Valentine’s Day 2018.
-A mix of Untitled’s very own English Rose Petal Vodka, with Perrier-Jouët champagne, three dashes of Peychaud’s bitters (from New Orleans, originally) and a sugar lump that sits at the bottom and softly fizzes to the top to dispel a sweetness to soften the rose tannins – making for some taste!
+First, I went for untitled’s latest addition to their cocktail list, Coral Fizz, launched on Valentine’s Day 2018.
+A mix of their very own English Rose Petal Vodka, with Perrier-Jouët champagne, three dashes of Peychaud’s bitters (from New Orleans, originally) and a sugar lump that sits at the bottom and softly fizzes to the top to dispel a sweetness to soften the rose tannins – making for some taste!
 (Good quality) bubbles always add a punch of excitement to a drink.

 Choosing the next cocktail was not so easy.
 My short list was ‘Concrete’, ‘Red’, ‘Earthmother’, ‘Snow’, ‘Camouflage’ and ‘Violin’.
 Yes, names are important.
 I went for Snow – white clay, chalk and enoki vodka, as it made me think of Iceland.
 It went remarkably well with my first dish, oyster with kumquat & yuzu.